rutruttt/mini-linux-ARM/README.md

 >
 > arm-none-eabi-objcopy -O binary mini-linux.elf mini-linux.bin

-then load it into the emulation device in address 0x0, like in the emulation command i mentioned above. addr=0x0 is the default for the device loader, so this command is enough:
+then load it into the emulation device in address 0x0, like in the emulation command i mentioned above. addr=0x0 is the default for the device loader, so it's redundant:

 > QEMU_AUDIO_DRV=none qemu-system-arm -M versatilepb -nographic -serial mon:stdio -device loader,file=mini-linux.bin 2>/dev/null